Kirkliston: Rail

 Until 1930, Kirkliston had its own railway station, built by the North British Railway.
 The station was located on a branch line from "Queensferry Junction" (near Ratho on the Edinburgh-Glasgow main line) to Dalmeny, which was opened in 1866.
 The line was extended from Dalmeny to Queensferry and Port Edgar a few years later.

 Kirkliston Station was closed to passengers by the London and North Eastern Railway in 1930.
 Freight trains through Kirkliston ended in 1966 following the Beeching cuts, and the railway track was subsequently removed.
 There are still references to the station in the name of two streets.
 The old railway line has been converted into a cycle path.

 Bus

-Kirkliston is served by McGill's Scotland East's X38 bus which runs from Edinburgh to Falkirk.
+Kirkliston is served by 6 bus services operated by Lothian Buses, Stagecoach East Scotland & McGill's Scotland East: